FaithAlone.net

 Therefore, these rules do not allow for anyone to say anything that is not explicitly interpreted before the assembly.
 If the tongue cannot be interpreted, that person is to keep silent.

 And, notice that no women can Biblically speak in tongues in the assembly.
 That does not match the modern Charismatic model at all.
-Is the Holy Spirit violating His own word, by making Charismatic women "speak in tongues" in assemblies all over the world?
+Is the Holy Spirit violating His own Word, by making Charismatic women "speak in tongues" in assemblies all over the world?

 Addressing Charismatic Proof Texts